Young Scooter’s Cause of Death Revealed, B.G. Drops Album Despite Legal Scrutiny, Drake’s “Nokia” Goes Platinum & More!

 1. Young Scooter’s Cause of Death Revealed

 The Fulton County Medical Examiner has confirmed that Atlanta rapper Young Scooter, born Kenneth Edward Bailey, died from a leg injury caused by a wooden fence or debris while attempting to evade police on his 39th birthday.
 He suffered significant blood loss and was pronounced dead at Grady Marcus Trauma Center in Atlanta.
 Authorities responded to a false 911 call about a violent domestic dispute, leading them to Young Scooter’s residence.
 A woman named Demetria Spence was arrested for making the fraudulent call.
+Young Scooter’s legacy endures through his music, continually impacting fans and the hip-hop community.

 2. B.G.
 Releases New Album Amid Legal Scrutiny